LeoDavii/AppointmentsReactTailwindCraco/README.md

-Single Page Application to Manage Appointments, developed with React and Tailwind on a LinkedinLearning course
+A simple React single page project developed on React.js: Building an Interface course of LinkedinLearning using TailWind